UPDATED: Putin recognises Luhansk and Donetsk as independent

 Putin’s announcement is designed to put maximum pressure on Ukraine’s President Volodymyr Zelenskiy, who has been resisting calls to implement the agreement.
 As bne IntelliNews has reported, both Macron and Scholz have visited Zelenskiy recently and tried to persuade him to implement the agreement.
 Zelenskiy has rejected the Western pressure and lambasted the Minsk deal as “vapid” last week.
 Fighting in the Donbas immediately flared and has culminated in Putin’s decision now.

-The decision was telegraphed as Putin’s decision follows on from a new law passed by the Duma clearing the way for the recognition five days ago.
+Putin’s decision was telegraphed, as it follows on from a new law passed by the Duma clearing the way for the recognition five days ago.
 The motion called on the president to recognise the two areas as independent, but it was not binding.
-The appeal handed the decision over to Putin, allowing him to recognise Luhansk and Donetsk as independent or to turn down parliament’s request at his discretion.
+The appeal handed the decision over to Putin, allowing him to recognise Luhansk and Donetsk as independent or to turn down Parliament’s request at his discretion.

 In his publicly broadcasted meeting of his Security Council, Putin asked for advice on whether or not to recognise the two cities as independent.